kmaida/node-secure-dino-api/README.md

 # node-api-dinos-secure

 Node.js OAuth 2.0 API with public and secure endpoints and delegated authorization.
+Instructions are available below for setting up this API using [Auth0](https://auth0.com) as the authorization server for issuing access tokens.

 ## Prerequisites